How To Choose Electric Marine Toilets

 - Needs a lot less maintenance than manual or Vacuflush toilets.

-- They’re are a no-brainer for non-boating guests to flush.
+- They’re a no-brainer for non-boating guests to flush.

 - Macerating waste dramatically reduces the risk of clogging.

-- Liquified waste is better for our sea environment.
+- Liquefied waste is better for our sea environment.

 How Does An Electric Boat Toilet Work?